 We record the number of reports to which MEPs have submitted amendments, whether they have been adopted or not.

 Under each MEP's profile we show how often they have delivered a speech in the EP plenary.
 Speaking time is generally allocated in proportion to the size of each European political group and each national party delegation.
 Explanations of vote, which take place after each voting session, are also considered as speeches.
 Many of these are delivered in writing to save time.

 We show how many times an MEP has submitted a written question to the European Commission and/or the Council of Ministers.

-Our team has collected data on the voting records of all 27 EU member state governments in the Council from July 2009 to the present.
+Our team has collected data on the voting records of all 27 EU member state governments (28 since July 2013) in the Council from July 2009 to the present.
 It should be noted that the Council currently releases information only on final votes, at ministerial level, on legislative and budgetary issues.
 For this reason, the data presented on this website is limited to these decisions.

 This website shows all legislation passed by the Council; how each government has voted on each piece of legislation; who voted on behalf of that government; as well as more detailed information about the dossier (Council configurations in which it was debated and voted on, number of readings, working groups involved in preparing the legislation, etc).
 The data is aggregated to produce statistics on coalition patterns between Member States, to compare, pair-wise, how frequently governments voted against each other, and whether or not individual governments often find themselves in a minority.